1. How many children are you accepting in September 2017?

 6. What is your catchment area?

-So far, the Local Authority has indicated to us that in September 2013, Thomson House's catchment area was approximately 644 metres.
+Thomson House's catchment area for 2016 admissions was approximately 430 metres.
 This is calculated by the Local Authority as the crow flies (in a straight line) from the seed-point of the Old Court House (SW14 8HY).
 There may be some slight change in the coming months, but this is likely to be minimal.

 Our Lower Years will be based at the Court House (Reception to Year 3), with the Upper Years (Year 4-6) at the United Reform Church.